Dr Sarah Clare Gerritsen

 Sarah is a social scientist working in the field of public health nutrition and child health.
 She is passionate about producing policy-relevant research that helps to understand what improves the health and wellbeing of New Zealand children.

-Sarah works as a research fellow at the Centre for Longitudinal Research - He Ara ki Mua on New Zealand’s contemporary longitudinal study Growing Up in New Zealand following over 6,000 children from before their birth in 2009/10.
+Sarah works at the Centre for Longitudinal Research - He Ara ki Mua on New Zealand’s contemporary longitudinal study Growing Up in New Zealand following over 6,000 children from before their birth in 2009/10.
 She also undertakes HRC and government funded research on a variety of public health nutrition topics, such as food environments, healthy food policies and food security.
-Her PhD was on the potential for early childhood education services to assist with obesity prevention and has been used to inform obesity prevention policy.
+Her PhD was on the potential for early childhood education services to assist with obesity prevention.
 Sarah previously worked at the Ministry of Health as a senior advisor in population health research, and was the research manager for a cross-party think tank at the Royal Society of Arts in London, The Commission on 2020 Public Services.

 Research | Current

 Principal Investigator - Covid Kai Survey: How has the COVID-19 lockdown changed the way New Zealanders food shop, cook and eat? https://www.auckland.ac.nz/en/news/2020/11/18/covid-lockdowns-the-toll-on-our-diets.html

 Co-investigator - National Healthy Food and Drink Policy Evaluation (HYPE study) funded by the Healthier Lives National Science Challenge https://www.nihi.auckland.ac.nz/nutrition

 INFORMAS Food-Epi Government Policy Evaluation, Covid-related marketing of unhealthy food and drinks, and Marketing to Children modules

 National Science Challenge Healthier Lives: Healthy food and physical activity environments research and policy stocktake

 Teaching | Current

 2019 Guest lecturer for POPLHLTH765: Nutrition interventions in Public Health, POPLHLTH316: Translating Health Information for Decision-Makers, POPLHLTH305: Community Nutrition, and EDUC300: Understanding Childhood

-Pippa McKelvie-Sebileau, PhD, Topic: A Whole of Community Systems Approach to Obesity Prevention in Regional New Zealand
+Pippa McKelvie-Sebileau, PhD, A Whole of Community Systems Approach to Obesity Prevention in Regional New Zealand